* Seasonally adjusted figure (note that monthly % changes are revised when seasonal adjustment factors are re-estimated)

 Commenting on the figures, Robert Gardner, Nationwide’s Chief Economist, said:

-Most regions see slight slowing in price growth
+Most regions see further slowing in price growth

-“Our regional house price indices are produced quarterly, with data for Q2 (the three months to June) showing a softening in annual house price growth in nine of the UK’s 13 regions (see table on page 4).
+“Our regional house price indices are produced quarterly with data for Q3 (the three months to September) showing a softening in annual house price growth in 10 of the UK’s 13 regions (see table on page 4).

-“Within northern England, the North West was the strongest performing region, with price growth picking up to 13.3% year-on-year, from 12.4% in the first quarter.
+“Within northern England (which comprises North, North West, Yorkshire & The Humber, East Midlands and West Midlands), the East Midlands was the strongest performing region with price growth picking up to 12.3% year-on-year, from 11.4% in the second quarter.

-“London remained the weakest performing UK region, with annual price growth slowing to 6.0%, from 7.4% in the previous quarter.”
+“London remained the weakest performing UK region, although did see a modest pickup in annual price growth to 6.7%, from 6.0% last quarter.”